nus-cs2103-AY1920S1/duke/docs/README.md

 ## Features

 ### Feature 1
-Displaying your list of items.
+Displaying your list of tasks.

 ## Usage

-### `list` - Shows your list of items
+### `list` - Lists out your tasks.

-`list` is a command that helps to display the current list of items you have stored.
+`list` is a command that helps to display the current list of tasks you have stored.

 Example of usage: